nix-community/flakelight/api_guide.md

 ### formatters

+The `formatter` option allows you to set `formatter.${system}` outputs.
+It can be set to a function that takes packages and returns the package to use.
+This overrides the `formatters` functionality described below though, so for configuring formatters for a file type, you likely want to use `formatters`.

 The `formatters` option allows you to configure formatting tools that will be used by `nix fmt`.
 If formatters are set, Flakelight will export `formatter.${system}` outputs which apply all the configured formatters.